by C.A. Chicoine

 “How’s that?” asked Resch.

 “Irrational,” he replied.
 “He insisted on seeing their identification.
 He doesn’t usually over-react to changes in the environment.
 He’d assess and think things through before uttering a word.
 But, in this case, he immediately reacted.
 He asked them for their identification, twice.
-That’s a primitive response dating back to earlier programming of early generation androids.
+That’s a primitive response dating back to the earlier programming of early generation androids.
 Something must have interfered with his circuitry.”

 “When you had Andrew repaired, were its memories affected?” asked Resch.